Hard to believe the Southwest Wellness dispensary has been open for a year already!

 Vendors for Budder Pro’s, Herbal Edibles, and Bloom will all be on hand in Taos.
 They will be offering a giveaway and providing unmedicated samples.
 There is a raffle planned, with three drawings and much more.

 King Palms PreRolls will be back in store (Lavender, Durban Poison, Kush Berry, Blue Dream.)
 Concentrates are $5 off, and edibles will also be on special.
 The menus onsite will show a few surprise specials as well, so be sure to drop in over the next few days to say hi to the staff and meet the vendors and growers who provide us with such great product.
 As the business is currently going from strength to strength, their next steps include investing in some exciting new store fixtures to display their best selling products.

-There are new harvests in store, including Red Dragon and the ever popular Durban Poison which is coming in with a higher THC count.
+There are also new harvests in store, including Red Dragon and the ever popular Durban Poison which is coming in with a higher THC count.

 Cheers Southwest Wellness!
 Thanks for a year of great service to our community, and here’s to many more!